Akbar Hashemi Rafsanjani: Chairmanship of the Parliament (1980–1989)

 Iran's first Election Law was developed with Rafsanjani's partnership.
 He nominated as one of the Islamic Republican Party's candidates in the 1980 legislative election in Tehran.
 He gained 1,151,514 (54%) votes and ranked 15.
 Rafsanjani was the Speaker of Parliament of Iran for 9 years.
 He was elected as the speaker in 1980 in the first season of Parliament after the Iranian Revolution.
 He was also chairman in the second season and first year of the third parliament.
 After the death of Ruhollah Khomeini, founder of the Islamic Republic and election of then-President Ali Khamenei as new supreme leader, he joined the 1989 presidential race and became the President, leaving Parliament.

 He had a determining role in the dismissal of Abulhassan Banisadr as commander-in-chief of Iranian military and then his impeachment in the parliament as Iran's first president in June 1981.
 In the summer of 1981, he protested to the veto of the parliament's plan by the Guardian Council and informed it to Ruhollah Khomeini.
-This led to the establishment of Expediency Discernment Council, which later he chaired the council.
+This led to the establishment of Expediency Discernment Council, which later he came to be a chairman of.

 In the October 1981 presidential election, when he voted for Ali Khamenei, he described it as a vote of "Imam (Khomeini), clerics and the parliament".
 During differences between Prime Minister Mir-Hossein Mousavi and Khamenei, Hashemi managed to maintain a compromise between Mousavi's reformists and Khamenei's principlists.

 Rafsanjani had a prominent role in the Iran–Contra affair, as some participants in the affair in the US government claimed that Rafsanjani headed a "moderate" faction within Iran's government that they hoped to negotiate with.
 Exactly what role Rafsanjani himself played in this affair remains unclear.